stein-bmcc/eleventy-personal-site-alecardena/_site/the_gallery_website_prototype.md

     </p>

     <p>
         In my Multimedia class, I designed a user interface for an e-commerce art website called "The Gallery" using Figma.
 My concept was to create a platform where people can purchase a diverse range of artworks including pottery, posters, paintings, and more.
-The website also features artist portfolios and interactive features to connect customers with the artists.
+The website also features artists’ portfolios and interactive features to connect customers with the artists.
 I created a comprehensive project proposal outlining the development process and created a prototype, wireframe, and site map using Figma.
-Check out the link below to see the complete design and layout.
+Click on the link below to see the complete design and layout.
     </p>

     <p>